Padnot/Nexus/README.md

 # Nexus

-Nexus, A light-weight roblox framework designed to help you connect remotes For examples, Head over to examples directory (wip), For an in-depth documentation, go to the wiki page.
+Nexus, A light-weight roblox framework designed to help you connect remotes For examples, Head over to examples directory,
+For an in-depth documentation, go to the wiki page.

 QUICK INSERT